aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 Water Feature Example.
 There’s a water feature in subhex 0507.
 The result of the first d6 roll is a 3, meaning it is a flowing body of water.
 Rolling further, the results are:

--   􏰀  Brook, 2 ft. wide
+-   -   Brook, 2 ft. wide

--   􏰀  5 miles long
+-   -   5 miles long

--   􏰀  Eventually flows into a still body of water
+-   -   Eventually flows into a still body of water

--   􏰀  Excellent fishing, providing twice the fish for foraging purposes.
+-   -   Excellent fishing, providing twice the fish for foraging purposes.
 Since it is a small brook, unlikely to have large fish, it seems appropriate to say that there are large numbers of crayfish that live in the brook.

-    􏰀Again, rolling `dice: 1d6` to determine the direction, the brook runs to the southeast.
+    - Again, rolling `dice: 1d6` to determine the direction, the brook runs to the southeast.

 ### Magic